First Jewish–Roman War: Destruction and displacement in Judaea

 The revolt's suppression had a profound impact on the Jews of Judaea.
-Many died in battles, sieges, and famine, while cities, towns, and villages across the region suffered varying degrees of destruction.
+Many died in battles, sieges, and famine; cities, towns, and villages across the region suffered varying degrees of destruction.
 The Jewish capital of Jerusalem—praised by Pliny the Elder as "by far the most famous city of the East"—was systematically destroyed, with much of its population massacred or enslaved.
 Tacitus described the siege as involving "six hundred thousand" besieged people of all ages and both sexes, remarking: "Both men and women showed the same determination; and if they were to be forced to change their home, they feared life more than death."
 Josephus claimed that 1.1 million people died in Jerusalem, including pilgrims present for Passover—a figure widely considered exaggerated.
 Historian Seth Schwartz estimates the population of Judaea at roughly 1 million (half Jewish), noting that large Jewish communities survived the war.
 Rogers similarly interprets Josephus' number as intended to flatter the Romans and instead suggested 20,000–30,000 deaths in Jerusalem.
 Classicist Charles Murison suggested the 1.1 million may refer to total war losses.

 Aside from Jerusalem itself, Judea proper experienced the most severe devastation, particularly in the Judaean Mountains.
-In contrast, cities like Lod, Yavneh and their surroundings remained relatively intact.
+Cities like Lod, Yavneh and their surroundings remained relatively intact.
 In Galilee, Tarichaea (likely Magdala) and Gabara were destroyed, but Sepphoris and Tiberias reconciled with the Romans and escaped major harm.
 Mixed cities saw the elimination of their Jewish populations, and the impact extended into parts of Transjordan.
 Furthermore, large numbers of Jews were taken captive.
 Josephus' report of 97,000 captives has been accepted by several scholars.
 (Note: Rogers attributes this reliability to the Roman practice of recording the number of slaves sold after their wars.
 Schwartz concurs, noting that this indicates a significant portion of the population was either expelled from the country or, at the very least, displaced.)
 Many faced harsh treatment, execution, or forced labor.
 Some strong young men were sent into gladiatorial combat across the empire.
 Young of both sexes were sent to brothels.
 Many were sold into slavery, most of them exiled abroad.

 Historian Moshe David Herr estimates that a quarter of Judaea's Jews were killed and another tenth captured, effectively erasing about one-third of the province's Jewish population.
 Despite the devastating losses, Jewish life recovered and continued to flourish in Judaea.
-Jews remained the largest population group in the region, and Jewish society eventually regained enough strength to rise in revolt again during the Bar Kokhba revolt (132–136 CE).
-That rebellion's suppression, however, proved even more catastrophic, leading to the widespread destruction and depopulation of Judea proper.
+Jews remained the largest population group in the region, and Jewish society eventually regained enough strength to rise in revolt again during the Bar Kokhba Revolt (132–136 CE).
+That rebellion's suppression proved even more catastrophic, leading to the widespread destruction and depopulation of Judea proper.